Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-\subsection{Looijenga Interiors}
+\subsection{Looijenga interiors}

-\S 5 of \cite{GHK3} shows that Looijenga interiors (i.e., log Calabi-Yau surfaces), as defined in \S \ref{Introduction}, are exactly the surfaces (up to irrelevant loci) which arise as fibers of $\lambda|_{\s{X}^{\ft}}$ for rank $2$ cluster varieties.
+Section~5 of \cite{GHK3} shows that Looijenga interiors (i.e., log Calabi--Yau surfaces), as defined in Section~\ref{Introduction}, are exactly the surfaces (up to irrelevant loci, cf.\ Remark~\ref{affinization}) which arise as fibers of~$\lambda|_{\s{X}^{\star}}$ for rank $2$ cluster varieties.
 We explain this now.

-\begin{dfns} For a Looijenga pair $(Y,D)$ as in \S \ref{Introduction}, we define a {\it toric blowup} to be a Looijenga pair $(\wt{Y},\wt{D})$ together with a birational map $\wt{Y}\rar Y$ which is a blowup at a nodal point of the boundary $D$, such that $\wt{D}$ is the preimage of $D$.
+\begin{dfns} For a Looijenga pair $(Y,D)$ as in Section~\ref{Introduction}, we define a {\it toric blowup} to be a Looijenga pair $(\wt{Y},\wt{D})$ together with a birational map $\wt{Y}\rar Y$ which is a blowup at a nodal point of the boundary $D$, such that $\wt{D}$ is the preimage of $D$.
 Note that taking a toric blowup does not change the interior $U = Y\setminus D = \wt{Y}\setminus \wt{D}$.
 We also use the term toric blowup to refer to finite sequences of such blowups.